lexicoder/mondoo-assessment-ci/README.md

 ## Requirements

-- An actions secret named `GH_PAT` that contains a GitHub token with access to contents read permission on the `mondoo-assessment-app` repo.
+- An actions secret named `GH_PAT` that contains a GitHub token with `contents read` permission on the `mondoo-assessment-app` repo.